openshift-labs/learn-katacoda/middleware/pipelines/3deploy-sample.md

 <img src="../../assets/middleware/pipelines/developer-view.png" width="800" />

-Next, select the Project dropdown menu shown below and choose the project namespace you have been working with (_lat-tekton_).
+Next, select the Project dropdown menu shown below and choose the project namespace you have been working with (_lab-tekton_).

 Next, click on the Topology tab on the left side of the web console if you don’t see the what’s in the image below.
 Once in the Topology view, you can see the deployment config for the nodejs-ex application and the MongoDB, which will look similar to what is shown in the image below: